digdir/designsystemet/README.md

 fix(button): fixed an issue where the button component didn't show up correctly on mobile
 ```

-Fixed something related to the button component that also requires an action from the end user (breaking change):
+To indicate a fix related to the button component that requires action from the end user and is a breaking change:

 ```
 fix(button): changed name of font-size prop to size